Introducing the Article

 Significance of the Article

-• This article provides foundational considerations for the design and implementation of complex programs or whole-of-school wellbeing initiatives that bring balance to both rigour and flexibility, and seek to translate the science of wellbeing and trauma from the ‘system’ to the ‘moment’.
+- This article outlines the foundational considerations for designing and implementing complex programs and whole-of-school wellbeing initiatives that balance rigour with flexibility.
+It translates the science of wellbeing and trauma from the ‘system’ level to the ‘moment’ of intentional support.

-• It is the foundational article in describing how the approach and set of methods of intentional practice can be applied to support the design and implementation of programs and interventions that span the ‘system’ (whole-of-community) to the ‘moment’ (intentional support).
+- As a foundational paper, it introduces how the approach and methods of intentional practice can be applied to guide the design and implementation of programs and interventions that operate across multiple levels—from whole-of-community systems to individual moments of practice.

-• The article demonstrates how intentional practice logic modelling offers a flexible and evidence-based method for program designers, facilitators and researchers to design and implement complex programs and whole-of-community wellbeing or therapeutic initiatives.
+- The article demonstrates how intentional practice logic modelling provides a flexible, evidence-based framework that enables program designers, facilitators, and researchers to develop and deliver complex wellbeing or therapeutic initiatives at scale.

 Further Information